 - Set up automated payments.
 Using your budgeted monthly payment amount, set up automated payments to make sure you actually pay what you plan to.
 Set up the payments to come out of your bank account the day after you get paid — this is a sure-fire way to stay committed to your budget.

 - Contact your credit card provider.
 If you’re feeling overwhelmed by your debt, it might be worthwhile to appeal to your credit card provider for a renegotiation of terms.
 Creditors are sometimes willing to allow a temporary postponement of payments or a slightly more favorable interest rate.
-Generally they would rather give you a discount than risk you defaulting on your debt.
+Generally, they would rather give you a discount than risk you defaulting on your debt.

 - Apply for a debt consolidation loan.
 A debt consolidation loan allows you to consolidate your debt into one monthly payment, often at a reduced interest rate.
-A consolidation loan can be a great way to save you money by paying less in interest, and can make paying back your debts more manageable.
+A consolidation loan can be a great way to save money by paying less in interest, and it can make paying back your debts more manageable.
 Debt consolidation loans are a good option if you plan to pay back your unsecured debt over several years.

-- Consider a balance transfer.
 Balance transfers can buy you time to repay your debt without incurring any more interest.
 This is because balance transfer credit cards offer low or 0% interest on your transferred debt for a promotional period of time, sometimes for as long as 24 months.
 This might be exactly what you need to get rid of that debt more quickly, not to mention what you’ll save on interest fees that add hundreds of dollars to your debt every year.

 Debt consolidation options